It’s That Time Again! Plant Your Fall Bulbs

 Are they a little closer together than that?
 No problem: flower bulbs will perform just as well!
 Bulbs have a little flower inside that won’t let you down next spring.

-Rainwater Recently planted flower bulbs usually need no watering.
+Recently planted flower bulbs that have been through rainfall usually need no watering.
 They get enough moisture from the soil, and rainwater will provide the rest.
 You only need to water them during extremely dry periods.